 Forum acquired the Quartz Gulch claim block which comprises 127 claims totaling 10.65 sq. kms. located approximately 5 kms to the southeast of eCobalt Solutions Idaho Cobalt Project, the only permitted cobalt mine development in North America.
 The Idaho Cobalt Belt has highly developed infrastructure and the Quartz Gulch property is easily accessed via the road to the past producing Blackbird mine.
 The Yellowjacket Formation, host to cobalt deposits in the area, trends onto the property.

 Forum is a uranium explorer searching for high-grade deposits in Saskatchewan’s Athabasca Basin, the most valuable uranium real estate in the world.
 The richest and highest grade uranium mines are found here.
 Saskatchewan supplies over 20% of all annual uranium mine production.

-Forum’s exploration properties are located at or near the edge of the Basin boundary.
-Properties have been selected based on their proximity to known uranium deposits or occurrences and are associated with major nearby deposits or major structures directly within the project.
-The Company’s exploration model is based on near-surface uranium mineralization.
+Forum’s exploration properties are located at or near the edge of the Basin boundary where they can search for near-surface uranium mineralization.
+Properties have been selected based on their proximity to known uranium deposits or occurrences and are associated with major major structures and conductive zones located within the project.

 In November 2019, Orano Canada Inc. entered into a $6 million option agreement with Forum to explore its Fir Island Uranium Property and completed a resistivity survey in late 2019 and a 6-hole diamond drill program in early 2020.
 Further drilling will take place in early 2021.
 FOrum is partnered with Cameco, Orano and NexGen at its NWA project, and with Rio Tinto on its Henday project.
 Forum has recently staked the Wollaston project, located immediately south of the Rabbit Lake project, in anticipation of both the McClean Lake mill and the Rabbit Lake mill requiring new feed within about 10 years.